 Tendonitis will cause pain and tenderness, especially near a joint.
 The pain may increase with movement or activity and may be present at night.
 The skin covering your tendon may be warm and red, possibly inflamed.
 Many people describe the feeling of tendonitis as a dull ache.
 Some also experience mild inflammation and pain.
 If you experience other symptoms, if your symptoms worsen, or if you have other health conditions, it may be time to speak with your doctor.

-How is Tendonitis Diagnosed?
+How Is Tendonitis Diagnosed?

 What is the Best Treatment for Tendonitis?

 There are several different treatment options available to reduce pain and inflammation.
 A splint, cast, or brace may be necessary to allow your tendons to rest and heal.
 Dr. Berry may recommend using an ice pack, anti-inflammatory medications, or cortisone injections.
 Physical or occupational therapy can help to restore function and prevent future injury.
 Below, we outline other treatments which can help reduce inflammation and pain in the affected tendon.

 Does Tendonitis Ever Go Away?

-Surgery may be necessary to relieve chronic changes or inflammation around a tendon, especially with non-surgical treatments fail.
+Surgery may be necessary to relieve chronic changes or inflammation around a tendon, especially with non-surgical treatments that fail.
 Chronic tendonitis can cause a tendon to degenerate and tear.
 Tendonitis surgery may be required to repair tendons that rupture as a result of chronic degeneration and inflammation, as well.

 How Long Does Tendonitis Take To Heal?

 Recovery from tendonitis is individualized and depends on many factors.
 Which tendon is injured is usually the determining factor.
 If the condition worsens and does not receive the proper care and treatment, it could lengthen the amount of time you need to heal.